sloretz/gz_ament/README.md

     cd gzecs
     ```

-1. Use vcstool to checkout all of the requried repos.
-This creates a directory `src`
+1. Use vcstool to checkout all of the requried repos for the version of gazebo you're interested in

     ```
+    cd ws_gz_7
-    vcs import < gzecs.repos
+    vcs import < ./repos
     ```

 1. Make symbolic links to package.xml files